lararcepeda/HTMLANDCSS/README.md

 English

 *Life changes in a second, what you think is true today may not be true tomorrow.
 It all depends on a point of view.
 Don't cling to anything.
 Sorry.
 Forget.
 Start over whenever necessary.
 Change paths if you don't like the one you're on now.
-And do the most important thing you can do: live with passion and enthusiasm on the day of*
+And do the most important thing you can do: live with passion and enthusiasm on the day of.*

 ---------------------------------------

 This endeavour requires us thirty days to finish.
 The main tools we use are HTML and CSS.
 Though sporadic assignments involve JavaScript scripting, there is little it includes generally speaking.